Raspberry Pi 4

 • Set ROTATEGENS to 20.

-• This indicates the maximum number of log files that we can generate.
+• This indicates the maximum number of log files that can be generated.

 • Save the file.

-With this the configuration should be finished.
-Shut down the Raspberry Pi through the homescreen or by running the command shutdown -r -time “now” through the terminal so the changes can take effect.
+To apply the updated configuration settings, shut down the Raspberry Pi through the homescreen, or by running the command shutdown -r -time “now” through the terminal.

 Enable Real-time Calibration Mode